PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/arrays.md

 We can initialize a 2D array using an initializer list in two ways.
 Below is the first method of initializing a 2D array using an initializer list.

 First Method: The below array has 2 rows and 4 columns.
-The elements are filled in a way that the first 4 elements are filled in the first row and the next 4 elements are filled in the second row.
+The elements are filled in a way that the first 4 elements are placed in the first row, and the next 4 elements in the second row.
 ```{code-block} c++
 int myArray[2][4] = { 0, 1, 2, 3, 4, 5, 6, 7 };
 ```